2019, 37 min, for headphone listening

 “Strange strangers” is a notion by Timothy Morton that refers to non-human creatures, conceived as ambiguous entities, as beings unable to be completely comprehended and labelled.
 This idea prompts us to examine the paradoxes and fissures of identity within “human” and “non-human”, and within “self” and “other”.
 Furthermore, recognising agencies and vitality beyond the human makes it also possible to think sounds and works of art as phenomenological beings that in some powerful sense display “something like agency and something like affect.”
 [3]

-STRANGE STRANGERS invites us to listen to (within) a singular world of vitality and non-human otherness which incites (un)familiar feelings and curiosity.
+The piece invites us to listen to (within) a singular world of vitality and non-human otherness which incites (un)familiar feelings and curiosity.
 Clear borders between life, non-life, things, and perceptions are confused.
 This work cultivates sensorial, ambiguous, and intimate modes of listening and durational attention.
-These forms of eco-aesthetic listening challenge us to consider sounds as entities (“creatures of time” [4]) holding the same ontological status as the beings, materials, and processes which originate them.
+These forms of eco-aesthetic listening challenge us to consider sounds as entities (“creatures of time”) holding the same ontological status as the beings, materials, and processes which originate them.
 The experience encourages us also to acknowledge the creative nature of perception, expanding the role of the listener.

 ACKNOWLEDGEMENTS, CREDITS AND PRODUCTION SUPPORT